-Locations of gill net sets are shown in Figure 9, and fish data are presented in Table 6.
-In addition to the species listed in Table 6, several species were visually observed, including common carp and numerous sunfish species.
+Locations of gill net sets are shown in Figure 10, and fish data are presented in Table 6.
+In addition to the species listed in Table 6, several sunfish species were visually observed.
 No largemouth bass were visually observed but that does not indicate this species is no longer present in Upper Lake Whitney.
 Centrarchids are adept at avoiding gill nets and other sampling was not possible within the physical constraints of the lake and the time allotted for assessment.
-Common carp appeared to be concentrated in the northern cove; these larger fish are not likely to be captured in 1.0 inch gill nets, but are easily visible in the shallow areas that they frequent in upper Lake Whitney.
+Common carp appeared to be concentrated in the northern cove; these larger fish are not often captured in 1.0 inch gill nets, but are easily visible in the shallow areas that they frequent in upper Lake Whitney.

-White perch were the most abundant species collected, and dominated the biomass as seen in Figure 13.
-While no common carp were collected in 2004, 2005, 2006 or 2007, numerous large specimens were visually observed jumping and swimming in the shallow north cove.
-Despite the lack of captured specimens in 2007, common carp may still dominate fish biomass in the lake as seen in 2000.
-Three species of fish were captured during the 2007 survey.
-These included white perch, yellow perch, and white sucker.
-No golden shiners were collected in 2007.
+White perch were the most abundant species collected in 2008 (Figure 14).
+In 2008, common carp were collected during the gill net sampling.
+In addition to the two captured carp, three others fell out of the net during retrieval.
+Numerous large carp specimens were visually observed jumping and swimming in the shallow north cove.
+Despite the limited number of carp captured in 2008 and previous years, common carp may still dominate fish biomass in the lake as seen in 2000.
+Five species of fish were captured during the 2008 survey.
+These included white perch, yellow perch, common carp, golden shiner and white sucker.
 All fish appeared healthy, and none of the perch captured appeared to be hosting the parasitic fungus seen in past years.
-The total number of fish collected in 2007 was higher than in 2006 and approached numbers captured in previous years.
+The total number of fish collected in 2008 was almost identical to 2007, although more species were collected in 2008.

 Although the zooplankton community structure is similar to lakes with landlocked alewife (i.e., few individuals, small body size), no clupeid fishes (e.g., alewife, shad) have been captured or observed in upper Lake Whitney since monitoring began, nor have they been found in Connecticut Department of Environmental Protection electrofishing surveys in other areas of the lake.
-Other factors could also lead to this structure, including high flushing rate and predation by other planktivorous fishes such as golden shiner, although no golden shiners were captured in 2007.
+Other factors could also lead to this structure, including high flushing rate and predation by other planktivorous fishes such as golden shiner.
+In 2008 golden shiners were captured but they did not appear to be present in large numbers.
 The lack of numbers and size of zooplankton may result in some planktivorous fishes moving out of the area in search of more abundant food sources.